 Number and percentage of patients with any anti-cancer therapy after discontinuation will be tabulated overall and by type of therapy based on the data collected from the 'Follow-up Cancer Therapy', 'Follow-up Radiation Therapy' and 'Follow-up Surgery' eCRF pages.

 6.6.
 Safety Summaries and Analyses

 The Safety Analysis Set will be the primary population for safety evaluations.

-Summaries of AEs and other safety parameters will be based on the safety analysis set by treatment group as shown in Table 5.
+Summaries of AEs and other safety parameters will be based on the safety analysis set by treatment group.